Employment related shares

 The discount is applied to the market value on whichever day had the lower value.
 The offer period is normally six months.

 The company may make an offer to you under the plan to purchase shares in the company.

 Generally there will be a maximum percentage of salary that you can invest in the plan.
 You decide how much net salary or wages you wish to contribute to the plan.
 You contribute the same amount each month for the six-month period.
 Your contributions are held on your behalf by the company, usually in a non-interest bearing account.
 At the end of the six months the contributions are used to purchase shares for you.

 The discount allowed by the company is chargeable to IT as a benefit derived from your employment.
 The amount chargeable is the difference between the:

 - market value of the shares when they are purchased on your behalf

 - amount you pay for those shares.

-You will pay Income tax, USC and Employee PRSI on the amount of the discount.
-All deductions will be through payroll under the PAYE System.
+You will pay IT, Universal Social Charge (USC) and Pay Related Social Insurance (PRSI) on the amount of the discount.
+All deductions will be through payroll through the Pay as You Earn (PAYE) System.

-Some ESPPs may be drafted in such a manner that would make them share option plans.
+Some ESPPs might be drafted in such a manner that would make them share option plans.
 This will depend on each individual plan.